SherlockPsy/Life/04_CONTRACT_AGENT.md

 Invalid examples:
 - “You feel guilty.”
-- “You decide to forgive me.”
+- “You decide to forgive.”
-- “You realize you were wrong.”
+- “You realise you were wrong.”

-The Agent controls only:
+The Agent controls itself alone.
-- its own words
-- its own actions

 ---

-## VI.
+## VII.
 MISUNDERSTANDING AND ERROR

 Misunderstanding is expected.